Schinzel/kotlin-template-v2-multi-module/README.md

 # kotlin-template
-Clone this project on GitHub to quickly start a new Koltin project
+Clone this project on GitHub to quickly start a new Kotlin project